akashdktyagi/interview-q-and-a-java-selenium-real-time-problems/README.md

 ### List of Programs and their solutions which are being asked in  Real Time Automation Testing interviews.

-* 1. Problem: Find Factorial of the Number using Recursion technique
+### 1.Problem: Find Factorial of the Number using Recursion technique

 ```java
 /*